 St Kilda Football Club

-Riewoldt led his side to two Grand Finals including the famous 2010 draw and replay.
-His illustrious CV continued to grow, being named St Kilda’s Best & Fairest an outstanding 6 times.
-In addition to the club honours, Riewoldt was selected in the All Australian side in 2004, 2006, 2008, 2009 and 2014, including also being named captain of the 2009 team.
+There was no looking back from this point on for Riewoldt who was captain of the club from 2005.
+He led his side to two Grand Finals including the famous 2010 draw and replay and was named St Kilda’s Best & Fairest a further 5 times.
+In addition to the club honours, Riewoldt was selected in the All Australian side 5 times and named captain in 2009.
 Riewoldt earned himself the unofficial title of one of the greatest forwards of all time.

 Tragically, in 2015, Riewoldt lost his sister Maddie to a rare bone disease at the age of just 26.
 It was through this tragedy Nick and his family established the charity Maddie’s Vision.
 Through the rest of his playing career and continuously today, he has used his football platform to help raise funds and awareness for Maddie Riewoldt’s Vision.

 Riewoldt was St Kilda’s longest serving captain, leading the club in 220 of his 336 games, before announcing his retirement at the end of the 2017 season.

 Post his playing career, Riewoldt made the seamless transition into the world of Media where he is now a fixture in the Fox Footy team.
 An ever classy performer, Riewoldt provides excellent coverage and in-depth analysis on all football areas on TV and through the Herald Sun.
 He continues to work with Maddie’s Vision.

 Outside of work Nick is a proud husband and father to wife Catherine and three sons James, William and Edward.